Nodal sets of Laplace eigenfunctions: estimates of the Hausdorff measure in dimension two and three: Toolbox

 \subsection{Estimates on the wavelength scale.}

 Now let $(M, g_0)$ be a compact Riemannian manifold.
 We consider a Laplace eigenfunction $u$ which satisfies $\Delta_M u = - \lambda u$.
-Adding a new variable, we introduce a harmonic function $h(\xi,t)= u(\xi) e^{\sqrt \lambda t}$ on the product manifold $\M=M \times \mathbb{R}$ (we choose the standard metric on $\R$).
+Adding a new variable, we consider the function $h(\xi,t)= u(\xi) e^{\sqrt \lambda t}$ on the product manifold $\M=M \times \mathbb{R}$.
+The function $h$ appears to be harmonic on $\M$.
 This observation can be used to claim that on the wave-scale $\lambda^{-1/2}$ the behavior of the Laplace eigenfunctions reminds that of harmonic functions.
-It was successfully exploited for example in \cite{L, NPS, M}.
+This well-known trick was successfully exploited for example in \cite{L, NPS, M}.

 Let $\xi$ be an arbitrary point on $M$.
 Denote by $B(\xi,r)=B_r(\xi)$ the geodesic ball with center at $\xi$ of radius $r$, when the center of the ball is not important we will omit it in the notation and write $B_r$.